vermuz/make-my-github-green/README.md

 I create a new User model consisting of you github username, the authentication token the GitHub API sends back to me and the name of the new repo.

-Then, everyday, GitHub Gardener loops through the users and commits a 'change' to the README.md file a random number of times. subset = [0,7]
+Then, everyday, GitHub Gardener loops through the users and commits a 'change' to the README.md file a random number of times for every user.
+(0-7 times)

 That's it.